bwassim/bwassim.github.io/_posts/2019-05-15-An-AI-Based-Solution-for-the-Blind-and-the-Visually-Impaired.markdown

 ### Context Mode

 The Context Mode is used by default.
 This mode exploits the actual setup of the room furniture and the arrangement of different objects to serve as references to guide the user.
 Once an object has been detected, the angle information together with the depth of the image are used to provide a more precise and complete description of the environment surrounding the object of interest.
 An algorithm is developped to give sense to all the detected objects with the respect to the targeted one.
-An Image To Speech (ITS) algorithm is used to interact in real time with the user.

 Essentially, we identify three types of object association:
 * on/under,